mariomenjr/mariomenjr/content/about/index.en.md

 showEdit: false
 ---

-{{< figure src="about.jpg" title="Mario Menjivar" caption="De visita al Gran Cañón.
-Enero, 2023.">}}
+{{< figure src="about.jpg" title="Mario Menjivar" caption="At the Grand Canyon.
+January 2023.">}}

 My name is **Mario Menjívar** (b.
 1993), and I am a curiosity-driven human, computer scientist, and immigrant.
-I am originally from El Salvador where I lived two thirds of my life, I currently reside in Southern California.
+I am originally from El Salvador where I lived two-thirds of my life, I currently reside in Southern California.
 I am learning French.

 I work building software to automate and streamline industrial processes, generally in C# and JavaScript.
-I also dedicate a good amount of time to read history, watch documentaries, and walk.
+I also dedicate much time to reading history, watching documentaries, and walking.

 In terms of education, I hold a Bachelor's degree in Computer Science from **Western Governors University**.
-My first exposure to this science happened back in my country at the **Instituto Técnico Ricaldone**.
+My first exposure to this science happened in my country at the **Instituto Técnico Ricaldone**.

-Most of the content you'll find in this page is the direct result of my learning journey, I generally write it for myself.
+Most of the content you'll find on this page is the direct result of my learning journey, I generally write it for myself.
 I thought it was a good idea to make it available to the public in case it helps.

 Any comment is welcome, you have my contact information at the bottom of this page.